babylonchain/babylon/docs/staking-script.md

 - **Finality Provider**: A Finality Provider is the an entity that votes in the finality round to provide security assurance to the PoS chain.

-The Bitcoin Staker can choose a specific Finality Provider to which to they can delegate (stake) their locked Bitcoin.
+The Bitcoin staker can choose a specific Finality Provider to delegate their voting power derived from their locked Bitcoin.

 The key to making all these possible is special constructions of BTC transactions using BTC scripts.